opendcs/opendcs/docs/source/dev-docs.rst

 Algorithms
 ~~~~~~~~~~
 - **Purpose**: This section contains algorithmic implementations for solving specific problems or performing computations.
-- **Usage**: These algorithms are designed to be reusable and efficient for various applications.

 Adding Tests for Algorithms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~